Japanese horror: Origins

 Elements of Japanese horror in folk art are represented in the works of 18th century artist, Katsushika Hokusai.
 He was a painter during the Edo period famous for his block prints of Mt Fuji.
 In the realm of horror fiction, Hokusai produced a series based on a traditional game of telling ghost stories called A Hundred Horror Stories in which he depicted the apparitions and monsters that were so common in these stories.
 Only five of the prints are known to have survived, but they represent some of the better-known ghost stories from the folklore of this time period.
 They include the ghost of Okiku, a servant girl who is killed and thrown in a well and whose ghost appears limbless rising from a well to torment her killer.
-The traditional imagery around this particular folktale is thought to have influenced the novel Ringu.
+The traditional imagery around this particular folktale is thought to have influenced the novel Ring.
 Other images from this collection are of the Ghost of Oiwa and the Phantom of Kohada Koheiji.
 The Oiwa story centers around betrayal and revenge, wherein the devoted wife is killed by her disreputable husband and her ghost appears and torments and tricks him.
 Her image is of a woman disfigured by the poison her husband used to kill her.
 The Kohada image is drawn from the story of a murdered actor, whose wife conspires to kill him.
 Her lover drowns Kohada on a fishing trip and Hokusai represents his decayed and skeletal spirit captured in a fishing net.